Bot-Dev-RPA/a360-slack-v2/README.md

-# ServiceNow Package
+# Slack Package
-Package to integrate with ServiceNow API
+Package to integrate with Slack API.
+This package uses the Slack Java SDK.

 ## Features
- * Table API
+ * Send Messages
- * Attachment API
+ * Create Channels, Get Channel Details
- * Trigger bot on new incident or update to incident
+ * Trigger bot from an app mention message

 ### How do I use this package?
-1. Create an app to authorize in OAuth settings in ServiceNow
+1. Create an app with appropriate OAuth scopes in Slack
-2. Enter auth details in start session action
+2. Enter bot token in Start Session action
-3. Drag and Drop individual actions to perform CRUD operations on Tables, Attachments
+3. Drag and Drop individual actions